Future mission fueled by a family story

 While the doors of Debs Store closed in early 2011 after 90 years, there was a sentiment in the community to bring back Debs Store. in 2017, family members of the next generation of Debs hosted a picnic at Debs Store for former customers and friends of the Store.
 Over 100 meals were served.
 Wonderful stories were exchanged among old and new friends and there was an overwhelming sentiment expressed —- BRING BACK DEBS STORE!

-That’s exactly what Joe Debs along with his partners are working hard to do.
-The plan begins with renovation and expansion of the building at 1478 Florida Avenue, bringing the structure back to a place of distinction in the neighborhood.
-The space will be repurposed as a community space and operated by Goodwill with career & financial training and a fresh food market to improve the lives of everyone who walks through the doors.
+That’s exactly what Joe Debs and his partners did!
+Working with the primary partners of Lift Jax, Goodwill, and VyStar along with many private, not-for-profit and public sponsors, Joe and his team renovated and expanded the historic building bringing back a place of distinction in the neighborhood.
+Today, The Corner at Debs Store serves as a community space with career & financial training and a fresh food market improving the lives of everyone who walks through the doors

 The Debs Store model will continue and will be applied to other communities to restore and revitalize neighborhoods in need for the next 90 years.